vladimirlevchenko/Digital-analysis-of-coating-films-/README.md

             end
         end
 ```
-To switch between different algorithms (and parameters) for SB and WB drawdowns, I added a app.ButtonGroup.
+To switch between different algorithms (and parameters) for SB and WB drawdowns, I have added an app.ButtonGroup.
 It reads up a type of used formulation (solvent-borne or water-borne) and stores it under the variable "buttonText".

 ```Matlab
   % Selection changed function: FormulationButtonGroup